ir-regular/itinerant/README.md

 ## TODO

-- giant refactoring
-- change terms used across the library (strategy and action)
 - make it easier to generate strategy definitions
-- is it necessary to instantiate `ValidatedTraversalStrategy`?
-- should strategies be registered per-instance or in a static variable?
 - how to provide a good number of preconfigured basic strategies?